Inverse-design of high-dimensional quantum optical circuits in a complex medium: Programmability and scalability of top-down designed circuits

-For a device described by Eq.~\ref{Eq:model}, the total number of degrees of freedom is given by the number of reconfigurable elements $nL$.
-On the other hand, the constraints to program a $d$-dimensional circuit $\mathbb{T}$ is $\mathcal{O}(d^2)$~\cite{Borevich1981,Miller2013a}.
-A larger $d$ leads to loss of performance because the number of constraints required to program the circuit increases.
+For a circuit described by Eq.~\ref{Eq:model}, the total number of degrees of freedom (DOFs) is given by the number of reconfigurable elements $nL$.
+On the other hand, the constraint on the number of DOFs required to program a $d$-dimensional circuit $\mathbb{T}$ is $\mathcal{O}(d^2)$~\cite{Borevich1981,Miller2013a}.
+A larger $d$ leads to loss of performance because the number of DOFs required to program the circuit increases.
 Thus, as $d$ increases, the number of reconfigurable elements does not change.
-Improving the figures of merit of a $d$-dimensional circuit can therefore be addressed in two primary ways: increasing the dimension of mode mixers, $n$, or the depth of circuit, $L$.
-As shown in Fig.\ref{fig:scaling_si2}a, the fidelity will rise to unity when the total number of reconfigurable elements exceeds the number required to program a unitary operation ($\mathcal{O}(d^2)$).
-The point at which $\mathcal{F}=1$ depends on the ratio of $d/n$.
-In the case where $d=n$, the number of reconfigurable elements required is optimal, whereas in the cases where $d/n<1$, the number of reconfigurable elements necessary for the full programmability increases as $d/n$ decreases.
+Improving the figures of merit of a $d$-dimensional circuit can therefore be addressed in two primary ways: increasing the dimension of mode-mixers, $n$, or the depth of circuit, $L$.

-With respect to the success probability, we observe that it increases as a function of the circuit depth and reaches unity when $L\approx\mathcal{O}(d)$ in all cases of $d\leq n$ (Fig.\ref{fig:scaling_si2}b).
-In this regime, full programmability is achieved and is seen to be independent of $d/n$.